solomonedo/be434-Spring2024/docs/syllabus.md

 ## Required or Special Materials

 Students will be required to create a (free) account on GitHub to download and turn in assignments.
-Students must install Github Desktop (https://desktop.github.com/) on their laptops.
-Students must also install Python on their laptops for completing and turning in assignments.
-Students will also need to install Visual Studio Code (https://code.visualstudio.com/), an code editor.
-Information on accessing these resources and detailed installation instructions can be found under "Start here" in D2L.
-Detailed informaton on how to use and install all of these resources is available in the docs folder on the course Github site (https://github.com/bhurwitz33/be434-spring-2023) and via D2L.
+Students will use the campus high-performance computer (HPC) to write programs using Visual Studio Code (https://code.visualstudio.com/), an code editor, and then submit this code to GitHub for grading.
+Information on accessing these resources and detailed instructions are documented in week1 in D2L.

 ## Required Extracurricular, Activities